epam-python-courses-7-bsu/FinalTaskRssParser/README.md

 we use usual color (grey-white)
 ## Important!
 When using pdf or html converting input your path in look like this: "C:\\Test\\" or "C:\\Test"

+When input arguments to parse any page first of all put link, EXAMPLE: python rss_reader.py https://bla-bla-bla.by --limit 1

+If you don't want to input link and want to get news stored in local storage input for EXAMPLE like this: python rss_reader.py --colorize --limit 15